jimhigson/oboe.js/writing/main/3_Background.md

 not only for the transfer of forever-ongoing data, none of these approaches are particularly satisfactory.

-Programming patterns for connecting to REST services
+Design patterns used when connecting to REST services
 ----------------------------------------------------

-Marshalling/ de-marshalling.
-Benefits and the problems that it causes.
-Allows one model to be written out to XML or JSON
+Marshaling provides two-way mapping between a domain model and a serialisation as JSON or XML, either completely automatically or based on a declarative specification.
+After parsing a fetched rest response it is common to automatically marshall it so that the application may interrogate the response from inside its own model, treating it no differently than if the objects were assembled in any other way.
+From the perspective of the programmer it is as if the domain objects themselves had been fetched.
+Another common design pattern, intended to give a degree of isolation between concerns, is to demarshal automatically only so far as Data Transfer Objects (DTOs), instances of classes which implement no logic other than storage, and from there programmatically instantiate the domain model objects.
+Going one step further, for JSON resources sent to loosely-typed languages with a native representation of objects as generic key-value pairs such as Javascript or Clojure, the marshaling step is often skipped: the output from the parser so closely resembles the language's built-in types that it is simplest to use it directly.
+Depending on the programming style adopted we might say that the JSON parser's output *is* the DTO and create domain model objects based on it, or that no further instantiation is necessary.

+[!*Degrees of automatic marshaling*.
+From marshaling directly to domain objects, DTOs, using parser output as a DTO, or using objects directly](images/placeholder)

-First stage after getting a resource is usually to programmatically extract the interesting part from it.
+Regardless of the degree of marshaling that is used, the first step after receiving the resource is usually to programmatically extract one or more interesting parts from it.
 This is usually done via calls in the programming language itself, for example by de-marshaling the stream to domain objects and then calling a series of getters to narrow down to the interesting parts.